og-vikram/rutgers-course-sniper/README.md

-# rutgers-course-sniper
+# Rutgers Course Sniper

-Course sniper for RU written in Python
+Course sniper for RU written in Python, utilizing Pushover for Push Notifications